-Positions Held with Trust and Number of Portfolios Overseen in Year of Birth Length of Time Served the Nationwide Fund Complex 1955 Trustee since September 1997 130
+Year of Birth Number of Portfolios Overseen in the Nationwide Fund Complex 1955 Trustee since September 1997 130

 Since 2002, Mr. Kridler has served as the President and Chief Executive Officer of The Columbus Foundation, a \$2.5 billion community foundation with 2,000 funds in 55 Ohio counties and 37 states in the U.S.